Sarrameanaceae

 Sarrameanaceae is a family of lichen-forming fungi in the monotypic order Sarrameanales.
+The family was established in 1984 by Josef Hafellner and contains three genera.
+These lichens form crust-like growths that often produce powdery reproductive structures for spreading to new locations.
+They have brown to black fruiting bodies and show remarkable diversity in ascospore shapes, with some species coiling their spores in tight spirals within their reproductive structures.

+Taxonomy

-It contains two genera, Loxospora, and Sarrameana, the type genus.
-The family was circumscribed by Josef Hafellner in 1984.
+The family Sarrameanaceae was circumscribed by Josef Hafellner in 1984.
+It contains the genera Loxospora and Sarrameana, the type genus.
+The genus Chicitaea was proposed in 2024 to contain Loxospora species containing 2'-O-methylperlatolic acid.
 The order Sarrameanales was proposed by Brendan Hodkinson and James Lendemer in 2011, as they had noted that previously published large-scale molecular phylogenetic studies had shown that the group of species contained in the family Sarrameanaceae were distinct and separate from the clade containing all of the other orders of the Ostropomycetidae.
 However, the name Sarrameanales was not validly published according to the rules of botanical nomenclature, because it was not accompanied by a suitable description.
 Despite this, the order continues to be used in lichenological literature.

 Sarrameanales is in the Ostropomycetidae; within this subclass, Sarrameanales and the order Schaereriales form a clade which has a sister relationship with a clade containing the orders Baeomycetales and Pertusariales.